cbboyan/solverpy/README.md

 # `solverpy`: Python Interface for Automated Solvers

-`solverpy` is a Python package providing a uniform interface to launch automated logic solvers from Python and process their outputs.
+`solverpy` is a Python package providing a uniform interface to launch automated problem solvers from Python and process their outputs.
 Currently supported solvers are:

 * E Prover (solver.atp.eprover.E)
 * Vampire (solver.atp.vampire.Vampire)